godotengine/godot-website/collections/_article/parallax-progress-report.md

 The textures are repeated by a value you set and their position zips back when it scrolls too far.
 This makes it appear like it's repeating forever, deceiving the viewer!
 Godot is practically an illusionist!

 Originally, `ParallaxBackground` was intentionally made a `CanvasLayer` (stay with me here) to take advantage of a quirk of the rendering system: each layer is processed one at a time.
 This provides space to repeat entire branches multiple times, achieving `ParallaxLayer`'s "infinite scrolling" effect.
 This isn't ideal, though.
 We want to allow this *anywhere* in the tree, not just at the root of a layer.
 By passing a field unique to `ParallaxLayer` further down in the renderer, we can have the same effect on a sub-branch.
 This also reveals something else significant: without the need for `ParallaxBackground` to be a `CanvasLayer`, there's not much of a need for `ParallaxBackground` at all!
 Aw man!
-This is starting to sound like a breaking change.
+This is starting to sound like a breaking change...

 After consulting with a few other contributors, it was clear there were two options:
 1. Wait until 5.0 and make these changes directly to `ParallaxLayer` and retire `ParallaxBackground`.